-Pre-Existing Medical Condition
+Pre-Existing Medical Conditions

-Although there are different definitions of “pre-existing conditions” out there, the complex syntax and how they are defined can be confusing.
-In general the “pre-existing conditions” are medical conditions or other health problems that existed before the date of an individual’s enrollment or effective date of a health insurance plan.
-To put it in a nutshell – medical conditions that existed before your policy started.
+Although there are different definitions out there, the complex syntax and how they are defined can be confusing.
+In general, they are medical conditions or other health problems that existed before the date of an individual’s enrollment or effective date of a health insurance plan.
+In essence, they’re medical conditions that existed before your policy started.

-Short-term insurance including travel Insurance companies normally don’t cover these conditions.
+Short-term insurance including travel insurance companies normally don’t cover these conditions.

 Acute Onset Of Pre-Existing Condition

-Analyze the fine prints of the insurance policies thoroughly and make an informed decision.
+Analyze the fine print of the insurance policies thoroughly and make an informed decision.
 Knowledge of these terms might help you choose the right policy that fits your specific needs.
-When shopping for visitors insurance policies, it is a good idea to inquire with a licensed insurance agent when considering a policy that covers an acute onset of pre-existing conditions because of the complexity of the coverage.
+When shopping for visitors insurance policies, it’s a good idea to inquire with a licensed insurance agent when considering a policy that covers an acute onset of pre-existing conditions because of the complexity of the coverage.
 Many policies that offer coverage for an acute onset of pre-existing conditions exclude coverage for chronic pre-existing conditions (high blood pressure, diabetes, etc).
 However, there may be an available coverage for you depending on the insured’s age.